JMariadlcs/delegated-wallet/README.md

 3. Following the delegation, the Hot Wallet gains the capability to act on behalf of the Cold Wallet and claim the airdrop.
 [See tx](https://mumbai.polygonscan.com/tx/0xe130dac5c9b86eae4df864ce255a95fed13b0cd7a3a5ee77e1fc74686c3a931f)

 ## Contract addresses
-All the contracts have been deployed to Mumbai network (polygon testnet):
+All contracts have been deployed on the Mumbai network (Polygon testnet).
+It's important to note that the addresses provided here differ from those used in the 'Execution example'.
+This distinction is due to the eligibility criteria for the airdrop, which applies exclusively to the ERC721 token with ID 0 and is limited to a single use.
+Consequently, these newly deployed contracts are intended for a one-time testing of the functionality.

 - MockERC721.sol: `0x9Fd12DfDe6eF24fa793C699941363d8E61E4c983` [MumbaiScan](https://mumbai.polygonscan.com/address/0x9Fd12DfDe6eF24fa793C699941363d8E61E4c983).
 - DelegationIndexer.sol: `0x03FfF50ef7C829B1aF69dcaAd257bD9426897f41` [MumbaiScan](https://mumbai.polygonscan.com/address/0x03FfF50ef7C829B1aF69dcaAd257bD9426897f41).